-2. The D.P.D. will prepare graduates capable of succeeding in one or more of the following: a graduate program related to nutrition or dietetics, an accredited dietetic internship program (DIP), or employment.
+2. The D.P.D. will prepare graduates to succeed in one or more of the following: a graduate program related to nutrition or dietetics, an accredited dietetic internship program (DIP), or employment.

-3. The D.P.D. will prepare graduates who are capable of serving a culturally diverse population with understanding and respect.
+3. The D.P.D. will prepare graduates to serve a culturally diverse population.